matcha-ai/matcha/docs/tensor/README.md

 e = b + d;           // error: trying to add together Float[100, 100] and Float[50, 50]

-e = a + b;           // OK! adding a scalar to any tensor is cool e = b.dot(c);        // OK! dot product between a matrix and an appropriate vector is cool too e = exp(d);          // OK! elementwise exponential function does not care
+e = a + b;           // OK! adding a scalar to any tensor is cool e = b.matmul(c);     // OK! matrix multiplication between a matrix and an appropriate vector is cool too e = exp(d);          // OK! elementwise exponential function does not care
 ```